Panther pride: Former Pitt teammates reunite at Class A title game

 Witt graduated from Connellsville in 1998 after a stellar career in basketball and softball, and was part of the Lady Panthers’ first recruiting class.
 Onderko graduated from Carmichaels a year later and matriculated with Janelle (Pepe) Deal, Witt’s former teammate, to Oakland to play softball.

-The two crossed paths a quarter of a century later on Wednesday afternoon at Cal U's Lilley Field as interested bystanders for the WPIAL Class A softball championship.
-Witt to watch her niece Mia Preuhs, Union's starting pitcher, and Onderko to call pitches for daughter Bailey Barnyak, the Lady Mikes' starting pitcher.
+The two crossed paths a quarter of a century later on Wednesday afternoon, May 31 at Cal U’s Lilley Field as interested bystanders for the WPIAL Class A softball championship.
+Witt to watch her niece Mia Preuhs, Union’s starting pitcher, and Onderko to call pitches for daughter Bailey Barnyak, the Lady Mikes’ starting pitcher.

 “I mentioned to (Carmichaels coach) Dave Briggs at practice Monday about (Amy),” said Onderko.
 “I’m excited for Amy and her niece because she was an old teammate.”